HCS921/Zenith/README.md

 I built this because I wanted to see if I could actually make a file explorer from scratch using nothing but pure C and DirectX 11.
 It's been a massive learning experience, but I want to be super clear: **this is a buggy passion project.**

 It is definitely not a replacement for the real Windows File Explorer.
 It’s got quirks, it might crash if you have 10 million files, and the UI is still a bit "programmer-art" in places.
-But it was fun to build and I learned a ton about Win32, memory management, and why building a file explorer is actually really hard.

 ### Why does this exist?
 - I wanted to see how fast I could make filesystem indexing without using a heavy database.
 - Data visualization: I wanted a way to actually SEE where my disk space was going in a way that felt fast and responsive.